janosgyerik/articles/hacking-contest-lessons/level1.md

-## Level 1: avoid the "system" call in C
+## Level 1: don't use the system function in C

 When the live CD starts,
 you are automatically logged in as user `level00`.